Vagdedes/Vagdedes/README.md

 `TOP 10` IN RATING FOR `5+` YEARS IN MINECRAFT PLUGINS<br>
 `TOP 5` IN RATING FOR `1` YEAR IN MINECRAFT GREEK SERVERS<br>
 `1` YEAR OF EMPLOYER EXPERIENCE IN PROGRAMMING INDUSTRY<br>
-`1` YEAR OF TEAM EXPERIENCE IN PROGRAMMING INDUSTRY
+`2` YEARS OF TEAM EXPERIENCE IN PROGRAMMING INDUSTRY

 ## Programming Knowledge `10+ years`
 `C++` Great for algorithm speed<br>